 “Americans are notoriously non-compliant with raw herbs,” says Nohr, explaining: “It takes a lot of time … you have to double soak the herbs, and your place ends up smelling like dirty socks.”

 Nohr acknowledges that ActiveHerb extract granules are far easier to use than raw herbs; within seconds they can be used as an instant hot tea.

 But the challenge of using ActiveHerb extract granules, says Nohr, is that with the higher concentrations of certain herbs, if math isn’t your strong suit and you’re a practitioner, it could make prescribing a formula of different herbs problematic.

-For example, Nohr references the herb, Long GuLong Gu, an herb that’s used in clinical applications to ease anxiety and withdrawal symptoms.
+For example, Nohr references the herb, Long GuLong Gu, an herb that’s used in clinical applications for anxiousness and withdrawal symptoms.
 Long Gu extract granules have a concentration factor of 30X, meaning one gram of the granules is the equivalent of 30 grams of the raw dried herb.

 It’s easy to do the math when every single herb has a concentration of 5:1.
 But a small challenge to using granules of different concentrations is that some math is required.
 This is where ActiveHerb’s easy to use conversion calculator comes in handy.

 “ActiveHerb’s new line of granules is the closest you can get to using raw herbs,” says Nohr, adding, “With ActiveHerb you’re getting less fillers, and when fillers are used, they are natural.
 As a result, you’re getting more of the natural compounds in the raw herb, which greatly reduces the chances of side effects.”